DataStax-Academy/ac201-labs/lab09-inserts-updates-deletes/steps/step02.md

 In this step you will perform use `DELETE` at different scopes

 ❗ <strong>Warning:</strong>
-`DELETE` operations insert tombstones in the database and may have a negative impact on performance.
+`DELETE` operations insert tombstones in the database and may have a negative impact on performance when used indicriminately.

 ✅ Execute a query to retrieve all of the scores
 ```